Heidi (1937 film): Opening credits

+End credits

 Production

 Midway through the shooting of the film, the dream sequence was added into the script.
 There were reports that Temple was behind the dream sequence and that she was enthusiastically pushing for it but in her autobiography she vehemently denied this.
 Her contract gave neither her nor her parents any creative control over the films she was in.
 While she enjoyed the opportunity to wear braids and to be lifted on high wire, she saw this as the collapse of any serious attempt by the studio to build upon the dramatic role from the previous film Wee Willie Winkie.

 During the scene where Temple's character gets butted by the goat, she initially did the scene herself while completely padded up.
 After a few takes, however, her mother stepped in and insisted that a double be used.
 One of the extras, a boy, was dressed up to look like her.
 The boy's father was so upset over him doubling for a girl that he prohibited him from ever acting again.
 The double, who was not named, would later share diplomatic duties with Temple in Africa.
 Temple also had trouble milking the goat.
 To remedy this, Dwan had a flexible piece of tubing installed in such a way as to make it look as if the goat was being milked.

 During the making of the film, director Dwan had new badges made for the Shirley Temple Police Force.
 This was an informal group thought up by Temple in 1935, which was, as she described "an organized system of obligations from whomever I was able to shanghai into membership."
 Every child wore one after swearing allegiance and obedience to 'Chief' Temple.
 Everyone on the set was soon wearing badges with Temple strutting about giving orders to the crew such as "Take that set down and build me a castle."
 They went along with the game.

 Temple made one other film in 1937, Wee Willie Winkie.
 The child actress was growing older and the studio was questioning how much longer she could keep playing "cute" roles when Heidi was filmed, but she retained her position as number one at the box office for the third year in a row.